On Galois cohomology of unipotent algebraic groups over local fields: Unipotent groups of Rosenlicht type and a question of Oesterl e

-We now recall Oesterl\'e's construction associating a torus defined over an arbitrary field of positive characteristic with a smooth unipotent group defined and wound over that field (see [Oe, Chap.
-VI, 5]).
+We now recall Oesterl\'e's construction associating a torus defined over a non-perfect field of positive characteristic with a smooth unipotent group defined and wound over that field (see \cite[Chapter VI, 5]{Oe}).
 Let $k$ be a field of characteristic $p>0$.
-Let $T$ is a $k$-torus, $k^\prime$ a finite purely inseparable extension of k of degree $p^n$.
+Let $T$ be a $k$-torus, $k^\prime$ a finite purely inseparable extension of $k$ of degree $p^n$.
 Denote by $G=\prod_{k^\prime/k}(T\times_k k^\prime)$, the Weil restriction from $k^\prime$ to $k$ of $T$ where $T$ is considered as an algebraic group over $k^\prime$.
 Then $G$ is connected and commutative and $T$ is a maximal torus of $G$.
 Denote by $U(T,k,k^\prime)$ (or simply by $U$) the quotient group $G/T$, then $U$ is a $k$-wound unipotent group.
-We show that if $k$ is a local function fields then the groups in the cckp-series of $U$, $\kappa^i(U)$ are of Rosenlicht type.
+We show that if $k$ is a local or global function field then the groups in the cckp-series of $U$, $\kappa^i(U)$ are of Rosenlicht type.

-\begin{proposition} Let $k$ be a local field of characteristic $p>0$, $k^\prime$ a finite purely inseparable extension of $k$, $T$ a $k$ -torus.
+\begin{proposition} Let $k$ be a local (or global) field of characteristic $p>0$, $k^\prime$ a finite purely inseparable extension of $k$, $T$ a $k$-torus.
 Let $U$ be the unipotent group associated with $T$ as above.
-Then the groups $\kappa^i(G)$ are of Rosenlicht type.
+Then the groups $\kappa^i(U)$ are of Rosenlicht type.